Hillal Soudani: Olympiacos

+Maribor

+On 12 June 2023, Soudani signed for Slovenian PrvaLiga club Maribor on a two-year contract.
+He made his debut on 13 July, starting in a 2023–24 UEFA Europa Conference League first qualifying round match against Birkirkara; however, he sustained an injury in the first half and was substituted out.
+After more than two-month absence due to injury, Soudani returned to the squad on 24 September, making his league debut in a 1–0 home defeat to Koper.

 International career

 In February 2011, Soudani was selected by head coach Abdelhak Benchikha as part of the Algerian A' national team for the 2011 African Nations Championship in Sudan.
 In the opening group stage match, against Uganda, Soudani started and scored a goal in the 61st minute as Algeria won 2–0.
 In the second group match, against Gabon, Soudani scored a brace with goals in the 71st and 90th minute of the match in a 2–2 draw.
 Despite not scoring in the remainder of the competition, Soudani finished as one of the top scorers in the competition with three goals.

-On 14 May 2011, Soudani was called-up by Abdelhak Benchikha to the Algeria national team for the first time for a 2012 Africa Cup of Nations qualifier against Morocco.
+On 14 May 2011, Soudani was called up by Benchikha to the Algeria national team for the first time for a 2012 Africa Cup of Nations qualifier against Morocco.
 On 4 June 2011, he made his debut as a substitute for Rafik Djebbour in the 79th minute of the match.